gitshanks/fer2013/README.md

 # FER2013
 Kaggle Challenge - https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data

-Facial Emotion Recognition on FER2013 Dataset Using a Convolutional Neural Network with 66.369% accuracy.
+Facial Emotion Recognition on FER2013 Dataset Using a Convolutional Neural Network with 66.369% accuracy using 80-10-10 ratio for training-validation-test sets.

 Winner - 71.161% accuracy